-Loops in a 1600 hp warbird require significant rudder to compensate for propeller slipstream when slow.
+Loops in a 1,600-hp warbird require significant rudder to compensate for propeller slipstream when slow.
 Gyroscopic forces are strong.
 Delayed or excessive rudder corrections during slow flight phases can produce a snap roll or spin in a fighter with as much surprise as in a Pitts but with far more dramatic results.
-The competition pilot is used to using similar forces in an aerobatic plane to complete advanced figures.
-Many fighters are not approved for spinning or are placarded against spinning below 10,000 ft.
-Some demand 5000 ft for a recovery from a one turn spin, suggesting that these particular aircraft might be intolerant of flying at this edge of the envelope.
-There are also piston fighters that could easily do a Sportsmen routine, if you had the money to risk the published oil pressure limitations.
-This would require at least a 6000 foot box to work in, due to speeds and loop diameters.
-The piston fighter has a freight train of momentum, making the prolonged 4G around a 2500 foot diameter loop require as much straining as 8 G in an aerobatic plane, exacerbated by an upright seat position.
-While design limits allowed 7 G in combat, current WW2 fighters will benefit from skilled aerobatic pilots who have a feel for limiting G load to 4 G with enough accuracy to prevent increased wear and tear on a 70 year old air frame.
-These aircraft must be preserved for many generations, not discarded at 2000 hr like some plastic unlimited planes.
+The competition pilot is used to applying similar forces in an aerobatic plane to complete advanced figures.
+Many fighters aren't approved for spinning or are placarded against spinning below 10,000 feet.
+Some airplanes demand 5,000 feet for a recovery from a one-turn spin, suggesting that these particular aircraft might be intolerant of flying at this edge of the envelope.
+There are also piston fighters that could easily do a Sportsman routine, if you had the money to risk the published oil pressure limitations.
+This would require at least a 6,000-foot box to work in, due to speeds and loop diameters.
+The piston fighter has a freight train of momentum, making the prolonged 4g around a 2,500-foot-diameter loop require as much straining as 8g in an aerobatic plane, exacerbated by an upright seat position.
+While design limits allowed 7g in combat, current WWII fighters will benefit from skilled aerobatic pilots who have a feel for limiting g-load to 4g with enough accuracy to prevent increased wear and tear on a 70-year-old airframe.
+These aircraft must be preserved for many generations, not discarded at 2,000 hours like some plastic Unlimited planes.
 Don't even think of snap rolls or tumbles unless you want to retire the airframe (or yourself) forever.
+None of the fighters have a true inverted fuel and oil system.
+Inverted flight is limited to a few seconds.
+Or your wallet.
+You must keep all maneuvers positive to preserve the engine life.
+Setting elevator trim to maintain hands-free level flight,